MA in Social Enterprise

 Core (12-15 credit hours)

-- An additional graduate-level economics course relevant to the student's concentration, as approved by advisor
+- Additional graduate-level economics course relevant to the student's concentration, as approved by advisor

-- SIS-635 Advanced Topics in Development Management: Leading Social Innovation (3)
+- SIS-635 Advanced Topics in Development Management (3) (9 credit hours required)

 Concentration (15 credit hours)

-Each student will select a single substantive international social enterprise-related issue to explore in depth.
-It will be an area in which they want to apply their social enterprise expertise, and should be related to their capstone project.
-Issues include but are not limited to: community development, education, environment, health, human rights, international development, justice, microfinance, nonprofit management, and peace building.
-A list of approved courses in each of these tracks will be provided to students.
-These will include sequences of courses from Kogod and other schools within AU.
-They will also be encouraged to create their own specialization with the approval of the faculty advisor.
+- 15 credit hours from approved courses in a substantive international social enterprise-related issue, including courses from the Kogod School of Business and other schools within American University.
+Students explore in depth an area in which to apply their social enterprise expertise, and should be related to the capstone project.
+Concentration issues include community development, education, environment, health, human rights, international development, justice, microfinance, nonprofit management, and peace building.
+Students may create their own concentration with the approval of the faculty advisor.

 Elective (3 credit hours)

-- May be used for skills institutes, internship for credit, or any other elective course.
+- 3 credit hours selected from skills workshops, internship for credit, or other elective courses

 Methods (6 credit hours)

-- SIS-638 Selected Topics in International Development Skills: Professional Competences I (1) Professional Competences II (1) Professional Competences III (1)
+- SIS-638 Selected Topics in International Development Skills (1) :

-- A second methods course from an approved list for social enterprise students
+- Second methods course from an approved list for Social Enterprise students